 TEST #6 - WEIGHT & EASE OF VACUUMING

 Now the Dyson has on-board tools (very nice) and the Kirby does not.
 So you have to store your Kirby tools somewhere else (most likely your closet).
-For Kirby lovers, this is the only complaint I have heard from them.
+For Kirby lovers, this is the only complaint we have heard from them.
 They wish there were an easier way to put on your tools without taking off the power nozzle each time.

-The Dyson took 19 seconds for me to go from vacuuming to putting the hose on the on-board duster tool.
+- The Dyson took 19 seconds for me to go from vacuuming to putting the hose on the on-board duster tool.

 So, accessing the on-board tools was 6 seconds faster on the Dyson than the Kirby.

-Weight & Ease of Vacuuming - Dyson
+Weight & Ease of Vacuuming

 TEST #7 - TOOLS AND ACCESSORIES